rubigdata/bigdata-blog-2019-DanielAnthes/Assignment3.md

 `spark.sql("SELECT quarter FROM quarter_names WHERE quarter NOT IN (SELECT DISTINCT quarter from pop_stats WHERE quarter IN (SELECT quarter FROM quarter_names))")`

+In this query, first all quarters of Nijmegen are selected (they are all listed in the quarter_names table).
+Then, as above all quarters from the pop_stats table are selected, if they are quarters of Nijmegen (i.e. they are in the list of quarters we just selected from quarter_names).
+Finally, the selection is 'inverted' by selecting all those quarters of Nijmegen that are not in the list of quarters we just created.
+We are left with only one result - the quarter that is present in the quarter_names table, but not in the pop_stats table.

 Turns out there is a good reason for the missing quarter: The 44th quarter that was missing is called 'Haven- en industrieterrein' explaining why there is no population data.

-To look into fixing the population counts I first created a new dataset only containing those quarters present in quarter_names:
+Now that we know how to filter out only the relevant quarters for our analysis we can create a new dataset that only includes the relevant entries.
+To do this I used Spark's dataset API:

 `val pc_nijmegen = pop_cleaned.where("quarter IN (SELECT quarter FROM quarter_names)")`

 Next I turned my attention to the other problem discovered: both the gender and the age columns contain values that seem to be artifacts.
-After listing all values for both columns with the two queries below I decided to try and get approximately correct data by restricting the values in the 'gender' column to 'man' and 'vrouw' and to restrict the values in the age column to those that start with a number.
+After listing all values for both columns with the two queries below I decided to try and get approximately correct data by restricting the values in the 'gender' column to 'man', 'vrouw' and 'onbekend' and to restrict the values in the age column to those that start with a number.

 `spark.sql("SELECT DISTINCT gender FROM pc_nij")`
 `spark.sql("SELECT DISTINCT age FROM pc_nij")`

 To do so I used a spark's filter function on my dataframe:

-`val pc_nij_cleaned = pc_nijmegen.filter($"age" rlike "[0-9].*").filter($"gender" isin ("man", "vrouw"))`
+`val pc_nij_cleaned = pc_nijmegen.filter($"age" rlike "[0-9].*").filter($"gender" isin ("man", "vrouw", "onbekend"))`

 However, adding up all counts in this dataset still implies that Nijmegen has over 7 million inhabitants - so clearly there are still entries in the dataset that need to be cleaned up: